The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

 \subsection{Analytic Closure Training Data}

-Early work on constructing surrogate models for the plasma closure relation using neural networks was chiefly concerned with presenting proof-of-concept studies, which used already known analytic models to train neural networks to see if the neural networks were capable of capturing the dynamics of the analytic closures to a suitable degree of accuracy.
-These early studies also typically use the classical neural network architectures, such as the multi-layer perceptron and the convolutional neural network.
-The studies applying the classical architectures were important to show that even the simplest implementation of the neural network approach can capture the kinetic effects described by the analytic closure models.
+Early work on constructing surrogate models for the plasma closure relation focused on proof-of-concept studies in which neural networks were trained on known analytic closures to establish whether even simple architectures could capture the relevant kinetic dynamics to a suitable degree of accuracy.
+These studies typically employed classical neural network architectures, such as the multi-layer perceptron and the convolutional neural network, and demonstrated that the neural network approach can reproduce the behaviour described by analytic closure models.

-One of the earliest efforts in this regard was by \citet{ma_machine_2020}.
-This proof-of-principle study represents an early investigation into the viability of neural networks as surrogate models for analytic closure models.
-The authors chose to investigate Landau damping via the Hammett-Perkins closure model in configuration space to test different neural network architectures:
+One of the earliest investigations into neural networks as surrogate closures came from \citet{ma_machine_2020}, who trained three architectures: a multi-layer perceptron (MLP), a convolutional neural network (CNN), and a two-layer discrete Fourier transform (DFT) network, on data generated from the Hammett-Perkins closure in configuration space:

-Where the authors have performed an inverse Fourier transform on the Hammett-Perkins closure of equation \ref{hp-fourier}.
-The authors chose to learn the closure in configuration space to investigate non-local behaviour, which is not present in the original Hammett-Perkins closure in Fourier space, due to the dependence on temperature at locations close to $x$, from the $T(x + x')$ terms only present in the closure in configuration space.
+where the authors have performed an inverse Fourier transform on the Hammett-Perkins closure of equation~\eqref{hp-closure}.
+Throughout Sections~\ref{sec:analytic_training}-\ref{sec:kin_sim_training}, tildes denote first-order perturbation quantities about the equilibrium state, so that $\tilde{n} = n - n_0$, $\tilde{T} = T - T_0$, and $\tilde{q} = q - q_0$, where the subscript $0$ indicates the unperturbed background value.
+The configuration-space formulation was chosen specifically to probe non-local behaviour, which is absent from the Fourier-space form of the closure but arises through the dependence on temperature at neighbouring locations via the $\tilde{T}(x + x')$ terms.

-The authors constructed three different neural network architectures: a multi-layer perceptron (MLP), a convolutional neural network (CNN) and a two-layer discrete Fourier transform (DFT) network.
-Training data was generated directly from equation \ref{hp-config}.
-The space was discretised into 128 grid points, and the inputs to each neural network model were the temperature values at each of these grid points, with the outputs being the value of the heat flux at each grid point.
-Each grid point was treated as a separate input feature, resulting in each neural network model having an input layer and output layer of width 128.